anishDusad/parkinson-detection/README.md

 ```

-Step 4: Run the preprocessing file script - it performs skull stripping, registration(to mni152 template) and gaussian smoothing
+Step 4: Run the preprocessing file script - it performs skull stripping, registration(to mni152 template) and gaussian smoothing.

+Step 5: Run the skull_extraction.py script to extract 2D slices from 3D brain MRI scans.